How to Get 100 Medium Followers

 Why focus on 100 followers?

-Because 100 followers are required to apply to the Medium Partner Program (which allows you to make money from your Medium Writing.)
+In the past, to join the Medium Partner Program (which allows you to make money from your Medium Writing) you had to have 100 followers to start earning.

 At the time being, I don’t want people to have to pay to access my posts.

-I want my post to be free deliberately to get maximum exposure and send people my email list.
+I want my post to be free deliberately to get maximum exposure and build my email list.

-Anyways – 100 is a nice little number to start.
+No matter your strategy – 100 is a nice attainable number to start and build up some momentum.

 First of all, let’s be completely transparent: